harshryadav/msml606-final-project/README.md

 streamlit run app.py
 ```

-Then open the URL printed in your terminal (typically `http://localhost:8501`).
+Then open the URL printed in your terminal (usually `http://localhost:8501`).

 ## Using your own data
 - Download InsideAirbnb DC listings and export a CSV with at least: